Miana-Neagos/taskly/README.md

 # Taskly

 ## Description
-Taskly is a basic React Native app designed to help learn and explore the basics of React Native development.
-The app mimics task completion counters, featuring countdowns that track task deadlines, along with push notifications, async storage, haptics and task history.
+Taskly is a basic React Native app designed to help users learn and explore the fundamentals of React Native development.
+The app mimics task completion counters, featuring countdowns that track task deadlines, along with push notifications, async storage, haptics, app icon changes, and task history.

 ## Features
 - **Task Completion Tracking**: Mimic task counters with countdowns to completion.